Social Icons

 Directed by Ben Falcone

-The movie is supposed to be a rom-com with a dash of sci-fi, it is about a lady named Carol Peters (McCarthy) who is an average woman selected by an AI to be studied for three days.
+The movie is supposed to be a rom-com with a splash of sci-fi.
+It follows Carol Peters (McCarthy), an average woman chosen by an AI to be studied for three days.

 Fatman (2020)